-With this in mind, including effective insights in your digital marketing reports to complement the data visualizations and metrics is a must for any digital marketing agency.
+Including effective insights in your digital marketing reports to complement data visualizations and metrics is a must for any digital marketing agency.
+Take a look at this blog to see what options are available to you for adding effective insights to your report.

 Let’s take a look at how you can include insights in your own reports: